winzurk/torchtraps/README.rst

 Fast Inference on Folder of Images
 -------------------------------------------------

-Classify an entire folder of camera trap images in one line of code by passing the path to the folder.
+Classify an entire folder of camera trap images in one line of code by simply passing the relative path to the folder containing images.
 Outputs are automatically saved to a csv file which can be further processed opened in an application like Excel.

 .. code-block:: python